 43. Uranus has 27 confirmed moons.

-Uranus is the seventh planet of our solar system.
+Uranus is the seventh planet in our solar system.
 The latest data and fun facts about space reveal that it has moons as big as Titania — 981 miles (1,579 km) in diameter and as tiny as Cupid — only 11 miles (18 km) in diameter.

 We hadn’t known much about Uranus’ moons until 1986 when Voyager 2 found a whole system of the planet’s moons.